 In many areas, bicycles are transported for free on trains.
 In others, each bicycle requires a €5 Fahrradticket (Bicycle Ticket), which allows unlimited transportation on all local trains for the day.

 Small dogs travel for free if inside a transportation container, otherwise, a dog counts as a person.
-Dogs do not qualify for free travel under the “children” rule and must be counted as an adult passenger, enter Hund (dog) rather than the name of the animal on the ticket.
+Dogs do not qualify for free travel under the “children” rule and must be counted as an adult passenger — enter Hund (dog) rather than the name of the animal on the ticket.

 The Quer-durchs-Land Tickets offer great savings over regular train fares provided only local trains are used.
 The Länder-Tickets are even better saving deals for travel in smaller areas.
-Deutsche Bahn has numerous further discount fares available on high-speed, long-distance trains as well while non-resident can also get great value out of the German Rail Pass.
+Deutsche Bahn has numerous further discount fares available on high-speed, long-distance trains as well while non-residents can also get great value out of the German Rail Pass.